k8snetworkplumbingwg/multus-cni/README.md

 Make sure that the multus, [sriov](https://github.com/Intel-Corp/sriov-cni), [flannel](https://github.com/containernetworking/cni/blob/master/Documentation/flannel.md), and [ptp](https://github.com/containernetworking/cni/blob/master/Documentation/ptp.md) binaries are in the /opt/cni/bin directories and follow the steps as mentioned in the [CNI](https://github.com/containernetworking/cni/#running-a-docker-container-with-network-namespace-set-up-by-cni-plugins)

 #### Configure Kubernetes with CNI

 Kubelet must be configured to run with the CNI network plugin.
-Edit /etc/kubernetes/kubelet file and add "--network-plugin=cni" flags in KUBELET\_OPTS as shown below:
+Edit `/etc/kubernetes/kubelet` file and add `--network-plugin=cni` flags in `KUBELET\_OPTS `as shown below:

 ```
 KUBELET_OPTS="...